 The Quality Payment Program/ MACRA

-The Quality Payment Program also referred to as The Medicare Access and CHIP Reauthorization Act of 2015 (MACRA) is bipartisan federal legislation signed into law on April 16, 2015.
+The Quality Payment Program as part of The Medicare Access and CHIP Reauthorization Act of 2015 (MACRA) is a bipartisan federal legislation.
 MACRA repeals the Sustainable Growth Rate (SGR) Formula that has determined Medicare Part B reimbursement rates for physicians and replaces it with new ways of paying for care.

 Under the Quality Payment Program, participating providers will be paid based on the quality and effectiveness of the care they provide.
-A large percentage of the physician payment will be based on value – not on volume – like the current fee-for-service system, which is more transactional.
+A large percentage of the physician payment will be based on value and outcomes of their care (not on volume).
 High value care commonly referred to as value-based care will be defined by measures of quality and efficiency and providers will be incentivized or decremented based on their performance against those measures.

 The Quality Payment Program has two tracks you can choose from: